New Info -

 Another helpful idea: there are no mirrors at the campsites.
 If you want a mirror to see your face, bring a small one.

-When students get off the mountain, they will need swimsuit and change of clothes, right?
-The info sent out says that is in bag 2, or the big bag.
-But they also need a swimsuit in bag 1, smaller bag.
-So 2 sets swimsuit/other clothes for 2 episodes of swimming?
-It can be the same swimsuit if they want.
+When students get off the mountain, do they need another swimsuit and change of clothes?
+It can be the same swimsuit they use for the river, if they want.
 Or two different ones.
-We will use the swimsuit for rafting on Saturday (7/10).
-And then we will swim (real swim, in a pool) on Friday (7/16) after we get off the mountain.
+We will use the swimsuit for rafting on Friday (7/7).
+And then we MAY swim (on 7/13) after we get off the mountain.
 So it just depends on whether they want the same swimsuit both times (which is what many do) or two different swimsuits.
 And there will be enough time for swimsuits to dry out and be put back in the gear that stays at basecamp when we go on the mountain.

 If you have questions, let us know.
 We're here to help!